mhorga/mhorga.github.io/_posts/2015-07-25-cocoa-programming-in-the-terminal-with-swift-2.markdown

 #!/usr/bin/swift
 {% endhighlight %}

-Next we importing _WebKit_ and set up the application.
+Next we import _WebKit_ and set up the application.
 We could have just imported _Cocoa_ because that is all we need to run a graphical _Cocoa_ application, but we also need _WebKit_ later, and it turns out _WebKit_ already imports _Cocoa_ so we can save one redundant import this way.
 Every _Cocoa_ app needs exactly one instance of _NSApplication_ instantiated.
 Then we set the activation policy of this app to __regular__ which means this app will appear in the _Dock_:

 {% highlight swift %}
 import WebKit